-While the extraordinary events of 2020 brought rapid upheaval and enormous challenges for all, the Group delivered a highly resilient performance across the year.
+While the extraordinary events of the last two years continued to bring rapid upheaval and enormous challenges for all, the Group continued to deliver a high performance across the 2021 financial year.
 This was driven by the nature of our software in delivering critical activities for the public sector and supported by our exceptional team, cloud technology and strong infrastructure.
-Having taken steps to ensure business continuity following the virus outbreak, we maintained Civica's track record of operational and financial performance, extending our history of strategy execution and continued growth.